MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/clean.md

 ---
 title: clean
-description: Reference topic for the Diskpart clean command, which removes all partitions or volume formatting from the disk with focus. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the Diskpart clean command, which removes all partitions or volume formatting from the disk with focus. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article